David S. Coats

 David focuses his practice on commercial litigation, construction defect litigation, insurance coverage litigation, insurance bad faith and unfair claim practices, professional malpractice defense, appellate practice, and municipal and law enforcement liability law, as well as personal injury actions.
 Experienced in federal and state court proceedings, David is the attorney of record in over 35 published opinions from the North Carolina Court of Appeals, the North Carolina Supreme Court, Federal District Courts in North Carolina and South Carolina, and the U.S. Fourth Circuit Court of Appeals and he has tried a large number of cases to verdict both in state and federal court.
 David is also a certified mediator and has mediated and arbitrated a variety of cases.

 David has lectured at over 25 continuing education seminars for organizations such as the North Carolina Bar Association, the North Carolina Association of Defense Attorneys, the North Carolina Advocates for Justice, and the North Carolina Academy of Trial Lawyers.
 His sessions cover a variety of topics including insurance bad faith, construction litigation, the economic loss rule, insurance coverage litigation, jury selection, and trial techniques.
-He has also been inducted as a fellow in The Litigation Counsel of America – an invitation-only trial lawyer honor society – and as a member of The Multi-Million Dollar Advocates Forum.
+He has also been inducted as a fellow in The Litigation Counsel of America – an invitation-only trial lawyer honor society, as a member in the American Board of Trial Advocates – invitation only association of experienced trial lawyers and Judges, and as a member of The Multi-Million Dollar Advocates Forum.

 David’s representative experience includes the following: